codacy/docs/docs/repositories-configure/codacy-configuration-file.md

 You can use a Codacy configuration file to manage the languages that Codacy analyzes in your repository.

 !!! note
-    Codacy applies both language settings defined in the Codacy configuration file and any other language setting defined [on the Codacy UI](languages.md).
+    Codacy applies the language settings from the Codacy configuration file as well as any settings defined [in the Codacy UI](languages.md).

 ### Adding custom file extensions {: id="file-extensions"}